abstracta/wiresham/README.md

 The general use case for the tool takes following steps:
   1. User captures traffic with tcpdump (with something like `tcpdump port 23 -w ~/traffic.pcap`) or Wireshark between a client application and a service.
   1. If traffic has been captured with Wireshark then store the captured traffic, filtering with proper condition for service port, in a `.json` file (File -> Export Packet Dissections -> As JSON...)
-  1. At this point user might follow two potential courses:
+  1. At this point user might follow three potential courses:
       1. Start Wiresham in standalone mode with stored `.pcap` or `.json` and connect to it with the client application to reproduce previously stored traffic.

           E.g.: `java -jar wiresham-standalone.jar -p 2324 -a 0.0.0.0 wireshark-dump.json`